 The Department of Education says 25% of undergraduate students at 4-year colleges transfer.
 The National Student Clearinghouse Research Center says 37.2% of college students transfer to a new school at least once within six years.

 Where Do Students Go?

 Some 2-year community college programs are made for students to transfer to 4-year colleges or universities.
 Of the 2-year students who transfer, 60% earn a bachelor’s degree within four years.

 What about students who start at a 4-year college?

-Many transfer to another 4-year school.
-However, the majority of students who transfer from a 4-year school go to a 2-year college.
-More than 53% of transfer students who start at a 4-year college or university move to a 2-year community college to complete their first degree.
+Many students transfer from a 4-year school go to a 2-year college.
+More than 16% of transfer students who start at a 4-year college or university move to a 2-year community college to complete their first degree.